-However, starting from this version, the received cases can be restored by clicking the [Restore Case] icon.
+However, the received cases can be restored by clicking the [Restore Case] icon.
 This action allows you to create an editable case.

 Before starting the restoring procedure, create a new patient record to whom you will assign the restored case.